MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-classification.md

     - For **Custom**: Specify a name and phrase to match, which must exclude quotation marks and special characters.
 Then specify whether to match as a regular expression, use case sensitivity, and the minimum number of occurrences and whether the occurrence should have a unique value to be included in the occurrence count.

         The regular expressions use the Office 365 regex patterns.
-To help you specify regular expressions for your custom conditions, see [Perl Regular Expression Syntax](http://www.boost.org/doc/libs/1_66_0/libs/regex/doc/html/boost_regex/syntax/perl_syntax.html) from Boost.
+To help you specify regular expressions for your custom conditions, see the following specific version number for [Perl Regular Expression Syntax](https://www.boost.org/doc/libs/1_37_0/libs/regex/doc/html/boost_regex/syntax/perl_syntax.html) from Boost.

 5. Decide whether you need to change the **Minimum number of occurrences** and the **Count occurrence with unique value only**, and then select **Save**.